 On top of its traditional activities, Mondadori has in recent years developed websites and portals to leverage magazine brands and expand the audience of its titles through the internet.

-The Mondadori Group also operates in the Italian magazine market through two joint ventures and one subsidiary:
+The Mondadori Group also operates in the Italian magazine market through a joint ventures and a subsidiary:

 Gruner+Jahr/Mondadori, a joint venture created in 1990 by Bertelsmann and Mondadori, publishes Focus, Italy's biggest-selling monthly.
 In recent years, the success of Focus has led to the launch of: Focus D&R, Focus Extra, Focus Storia, Focus Junior and Focus Pico.
 The italian edition of the international brand Geo was launched in 2005.